Bloomy rind

 A bloomy rind is a cheese rind that is soft and fluffy and white in color.
 Cheese that uses Penicillium camemberti is prone to developing bloomy rind.
 Bloomy rind cheese can be described as having "mild and lactic" flavors that may resemble onion or mushroom.
-They are described as being "ripened from the outside," and usually have creamy textures.
+They are described as being "ripened from the outside", and usually have creamy textures.

-Brie cheese is a type of cheese prone to bloomy rind.
+Brie is a type of cheese prone to bloomy rind.
+Chabichou du Poitou, Crottin de Chavignol, Humboldt Fog, and Camembert are also known for their bloomy rinds.